brenns10/brennan.io/_posts/2015-06-12-tetris-reimplementation.md

 ---
 title: On Tetris and Reimplementation
 layout: post
+description: >
+  A short description of my Tetris implementation of C, along with my opinions on the value of personal reimplementation projects.
+keywords: c tetris ncurses project
 ---

 I'm the kind of programmer that likes to implement everything myself.
 That's